ietf-llc/policies-consultation/README.md

 # policies-consultation
 Materials for a consultation with the IETF community on IETF LLC policies.

 The draft polices are in this project.
-You can comment on the policies here or via the LLC-Consultation mailing list (subscribe at https://www.ietf.org/mailman/listinfo/llc-consultation).
+You can comment on the policies *here* or via the LLC-Consultation mailing list (subscribe at https://www.ietf.org/mailman/listinfo/llc-consultation).
+If you wish to use GitHub, you can open Issues or create Pull Requests.
+Opening an issue is like opening a discussion item, and so you can raise a point and begin a discussion.
+Creating a pull request is proposing an editorial change to a part of a given document.
+Both will work for our process, but initially it may be best to open an issue for discussion.

-Timing of this process
+Timing of the community consultation process:

 Wednesday, June 19, 2019 at 15:00 UTC
 - Live webinar on policies, 60 minutes duration, with Q&A. Join at https://ietf.webex.com/ietf/j.php?MTID=m41483e425f707ebcd439ddecf11ff15f
 - The webinar will be recorded for the convenience of interested parties unable to attend.